aalamrangi/sql-docs/docs/t-sql/statements/create-table-transact-sql.md

  TEXTIMAGE_ON is not allowed if there are no large value columns in the table.
 TEXTIMAGE_ON cannot be specified if *partition_scheme* is specified.
 If **"**default**"** is specified, or if TEXTIMAGE_ON is not specified at all, the large value columns are stored in the default filegroup.
 The storage of any large value column data specified in CREATE TABLE cannot be subsequently altered.

 > [!NOTE]
 > Varchar(max), nvarchar(max), varbinary(max), xml and large UDT values are stored directly in the data row, up to a limit of 8000 bytes and as long as the value can fit the record.
-If the value does not fit in the record, a pointer is sorted in-row and the rest is stored out of row in the LOB storage space.
+If the value does not fit in the record, a pointer is stored in-row and the rest is stored out of row in the LOB storage space.
 0 is the default value.
 >  TEXTIMAGE_ON only changes the location of the "LOB storage space", it does not affect when data is stored in-row.
 Use large value types out of row option of sp_tableoption to store the entire LOB value out of the row.
 >
 >